tt-rss/tt-rss.github.io/docs/Generated-Feeds.md

 nav_order: 45
 ---

-You can generate a feed (in Atom or JSON-format) for almost anything displayed in headlines buffer (e.g. actual feeds, Labels, Categories,-etc.) by clicking this icon:
+You can generate a feed (in Atom or JSON format) for almost anything displayed in headlines buffer (e.g. actual feeds, Labels, Categories,-etc.) by clicking this icon: